aerospike/act/README.md

 You can can simulate:
 * 1x - normal load (2000 reads/sec and 1000 writes/sec)
 * 3x - high load
-* 6x - excessive
+* 6x
-* 12x - insanely high
+* 12x
 * etc.

-The results of the test show the results in multiple verification intervals.
+The test shows the results in broken down by verification intervals.
 The verification intervals are preset for 1, 2, 4, 8, 16, 32 and 64 ms intervals.
-That is, the results show the percentage of errors for requests that too the interval or more time to complete.
+That is, the results show the percentage of errors for requests that took the interval or more time to complete.
 For example, you might see that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.